Socially Distanced Sailing at Salterns

 What will be the arrangements to allow sailing at the club?

-- Members should change at home, where possible.
+Members should change at home, where possible.
+The toilets are not to be used as changing rooms.

 Remember, it is the sole responsibility of the parent or guardian of each member wishing to use the club facilities or boats (or someone appointed* in loco parentis by the parent or guardian) to remain in attendance at all times, supervise the activities and behaviour of that member on the club premises and, at all times when boats are on the water, ensure that either a safety boat is in attendance and/or adults are available and prepared to enter the water to assist if required.